Scott Manning is a business and tax attorney based in Charlotte, North Carolina.

-Scott's tax practice focuses on federal, state, and international tax planning.
-He regularly advises clients on corporate formations, taxable acquisitions and dispositions, tax-free reorganizations, corporate separations, joint ventures, and foreign investment in the U.S. He represents developers and investors in the formation of investment funds under the federal Opportunity Zone program, as well as tax credit finance transactions involving new markets tax credits, investment tax credits, and production tax credits.
-He also represents clients in tax controversies before the IRS and the United States Tax Court.
+Scott’s tax practice focuses on federal, state, and inbound international tax planning.
+He regularly advises clients on tax aspects of corporate transactions such as entity formations, taxable acquisitions and dispositions, tax-free reorganizations, corporate separations, and foreign investment in the U.S. He has extensive experience planning private equity transactions, often involving complex organizational restructurings.
+He represents developers and investors in the formation of investment funds, including funds organized under the federal Opportunity Zone program.
+He regularly represents clients in tax credit finance transactions involving new markets tax credits and investment tax credits and has rendered numerous tax opinions addressing various complex tax issues arising in these deals.
+In addition, Scott represents clients in tax controversies before the IRS and the United States Tax Court.

 Scott previously served as attorney-advisor to the Honorable Thomas B. Wells of the United States Tax Court and as a legislative aide on Capitol Hill, where his work focused primarily on tax legislation.